Resource-efficient linear-optical generation of GHZ-like states: Primate transformation

 These fusion sequences correspond to addition chains for $N$ \cite{Downey_1981}.
 An addition chain for $N$ is a sequence of natural numbers where each term is the sum of two previous terms, with the sequence ending in $N$.
 We focus on a specific type known as star addition chains, in which one of the numbers being summed is always the immediate predecessor \cite{Brauer_1939}.
 Notably, the minimal addition chain is guaranteed to be found among star chains if $N<12509$ \cite{Knuth_1997}, which comfortably covers the range of values relevant to practical implementations.

 Since we lacked a method to determine the provably optimal fusion sequence without exhaustive testing, we considered all possible sequences and optimized the parameters $t$ and $s$ for each sequence individually.
-The results of this procedure are presented in Figure~\ref{fig:2}.
+For each candidate sequence, we performed a numerical optimization over the continuous parameters: the beamsplitter transmittances $t$ at each fusion step and the entanglement parameters $s$ of the initial primate states.
+We used a gradient based method (BFGS) to minimize the final average photon cost $\nu$, with multiple random starting points to avoid local minima.
+Then the best sequence for each target $|\mathrm{GHZ}_{N}(s)\rangle$ was chosen.
+The results of this procedure are presented in Figure~\ref{fig:2}, where the minimal $\nu$ is plotted against the entanglement parameter $s$ of the target $|\mathrm{GHZ}_{N}(s)\rangle$.

+For each $N$, the optimal fusion sequence consistently corresponded to the shortest addition chain (e.g., $\{1,2,4,8\}$ for $N=8$ rather than $\{1,2,3,5,8\}$).
+This is intuitive: shorter chains involve fewer fusions, reducing the multiplicative build up of photon costs through.
+In all cases we examined for the fusion‑only protocol, the optimal chain was always among the shortest (i.e., minimal length) addition chains.

 From these results, we also observe that using primate states is not the absolute optimal generation strategy for all values of $s$.
 Naturally, at $s=1$, no primate fusions are necessary because no superposition must be prepared, and the minimal average photon cost reduces to $N$.
-This limitation stems from the constraints inherent in using primate states, rather than employing all states achievable via linear optics.
+For other $s$, we cannot guarantee optimality either.
+The primate construction, while analytically convenient, represents only a restricted subset of heralded schemes achievable with linear optics; more efficient protocols likely exist for any given $s$, though identifying them lies beyond the present scope.

 A particularly noteworthy observation presented in Figure~\ref{fig:2.2} is that even when targeting the maximally entangled state $|\text{GHZ}_N(0.5)\rangle$, employing variable intermediate primate states $|\pi^{(1)}(1,s)\rangle$ yields better performance than using fixed non-variable primates $|\pi^{(1)}(1,0.5)\rangle$ (while still allowing $t$ to vary).
 This can be explained by the fact that successful fusion probability explicitly depends on the $s_{i}$ (\ref{eq:fus succ beg}-\ref{eq:fus succ end}).
-The advantage of using variable primates for generating $|\text{GHZ}_N(0.5)\rangle$ is showing from $N\geq7$ and grows with $N$.
-For example, at $N=7$ the cost improves by a miniscule amount from $4298.4$ to $4296.0$, and at $N=10$ from $11484.6$ to $11093.5$.
+The advantage of using variable primates for generating $|\text{GHZ}_N(0.5)\rangle$ starts at $N=7$ and grows with $N$.
+For example, at $N=7$ the cost improves by a minuscule amount from $4298.4$ to $4296.0$, and at $N=10$ from $11484.6$ to $11093.5$.